kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - Sith Sentry talks to you
 - Enter the Lower City

-**Lower City:**
+### Lower City

-After CS, defeat the Vulkar patrol
+- After CS, defeat the Vulkar patrol
   - We need them out of the way for the next step
   - MC uses Flurry
   - Carth uses Power Blast from close range
-} Unequip Sith Armor from Carth
+- *Unequip Carth: Sith Armor*
-Enter Javyar's Cantina
+- Enter Javyar's Cantina
-Return to Hideout, then immediately Transit Back
+- Return to Hideout, then immediately Transit Back
-- This sets the transit point for a Transit Warp later Exit cantina and enter the Hidden Bek Base
+  - This sets the transit point for a Transit Warp later
+- Exit cantina and enter the Hidden Bek Base
-Activate Solo Mode and open first door with MC
+- Activate Solo Mode and open first door with MC
-Swap to Carth and open door to Lower City
+- Swap to Carth and open door to Lower City
-Swap to MC and talk to Gadon Thek: 1x10,3,2
+- Swap to MC and talk to Gadon Thek: 1x10,3,2
   - Spam through Zaerdra's interruption before
-Run MC close enough to Carth, then swap and exit to Lower City Remove Carth from party
+- Run MC close enough to Carth, then swap and exit to Lower City
+- Remove Carth from party
-Watch Canderous cutscene
+- Watch Canderous cutscene
-Enter the Undercity (spam through Sith soldier's interruption)
+- Enter the Undercity (spam through Sith soldier's interruption)

-**Undercity:**
+### Undercity
-Beggars accost you: 1,1 | 1,4 (+2 LSP; 56)
+- Beggars accost you: 1,1 | 1,4 (+2 LSP; 56)
-> Level to 3: TI to 6, Empathy
+- `Level to 3: TI to 6, Empathy`
-Add Carth to party
+- Add Carth to party
-Exit the gate and kill the rakghoul
+- Exit the gate and kill the rakghoul
   - MC should use Flurry
   - Carth uses Power Blast from close range
-Mission joins the party
+- Mission joins the party
-Enter the Lower Sewers
+- Enter the Lower Sewers

-**Sewers:**
+### Sewers

-Activate Solo Mode and place Mission next to ladder Free Zaalbar and add him to party when prompted
+- Activate Solo Mode and place Mission next to ladder
+- Free Zaalbar and add him to party when prompted
   - He'll distract the Gamorreans from attacking MC
-} Equip Mission's Vibroblade to MC's offhand
+- *Equip MC: Mission's Vibroblade Offhand*
-} Equip Zaalbar with two Vibroblades
+- *Equip Zaalbar: Vibroblade in both hands*
-Bash open footlocker in next room with MC
+- Bash open footlocker in next room with MC
-Switch to Mission and leave by ladder
+- Switch to Mission and leave by ladder
-Remove Zaalbar from party and reenter sewers
+- Remove Zaalbar from party and reenter sewers
-Activate Solo Mode
+- Activate Solo Mode
-Deactivate Force Field and enter the Upper Sewers Remove Mission from party
+- Deactivate Force Field and enter the Upper Sewers
+- Remove Mission from party
-Run through left tunnel first, then right tunnel
+- Run through left tunnel first, then right tunnel
-Loot the pile of bones in the rancor room (+1; 6 Spikes) ¤ Juke past the rancor and enter the Vulkar Base
+- Loot the pile of bones in the rancor room (+1; 6 Spikes)
+- Juke past the rancor and enter the Vulkar Base
   - Try to run always at a 90 degree angle from the rancor's pursuit
   - You probably want to manually safety save before trying this trick

 **Vulkar Base:**
-Turn right and ignore patrol droid
+- Turn right and ignore patrol droid
-¤ Defense turret skip
+- Defense turret skip
   - Open door to elevator area
   - Make a manual safety save
   - Stand in doorframe corner near terminal and make a manual save
   - Pause the game, then queue two concussion grenades on the center turret
   - Unpause; if any turret remains unstunned after both grenades, load the safety save and try again
   - If all three turrets are stunned, take the elevator to the Garage
   - There is a 59.6% chance to stun all three turrets after *both* grenades.
 Good luck!
   - You MUST stun all three turrets, since we will be leaving this way.
-In the garage, take hallway on right and last door on right Loot garage head's desk and supplies for passcard and Computer Spikes (+2; 8 Spikes) Run down the central hallway and turn left
+- In the garage, take hallway on right and last door on right
+- Loot garage head's desk and supplies for passcard and Computer Spikes (+2; 8 Spikes)
+- Run down the central hallway and turn left
-Talk to Kandon Ark: 2,2,2
+- Talk to Kandon Ark: 2,2,2
-Get the swoop accelerator
+- Get the swoop accelerator
-Return through central hallway to elevator to main base Possible manual save before exiting the garage
+- Return through central hallway to elevator to main base
+- Possible manual save before exiting the garage
   - There is a chance the turrets will instantly kill you on the way out.
 This seems to depend on how many times you've had to reload your safety saves; an even number will cause the turrets to shoot first, while an odd number will allow you to run past.
   - Thus if you have reloaded an even number of times (including zero!), manually save and reload so that the turrets won't kill you.
-Exit Vulkar Base
+- Exit Vulkar Base

-**Rescuing Bastila:**
+### Rescuing Bastila

-Return to Hidden Bek base
+- Return to Hidden Bek base
-Talk to Gadon Thek
+- Talk to Gadon Thek
-Successfully win the swoop races
+- Successfully win the swoop races
   - Talk to the Race Coordinator before each one
   - Whatever time you get on the first race will be beaten by 0.25s by Redros
-- You'll need to beat Redros's time on the second race, but your swoop accelerates faster Kill Brejik using poison/sonic grenades
+  - You'll need to beat Redros's time on the second race, but your swoop accelerates faster
+- Kill Brejik using Poison/Sonic grenades
   - Start by running a little bit away so you don't get hit by your own grenades.
   - Throw a Poison Grenade first, then two Sonic Grenades
   - Brejik always gets hit by the poison, and the sonics have a 50-50 chance to do 10 or 20 damage.
   - He has really high defense, so grenades are the best option
-- Even if you don't roll 20s on the sonic grenades, the poison will eventually kill him Finish off the remaining Vulkars
+  - Even if you don't roll 20s on the sonic grenades, the poison will eventually kill him
+- Finish off the remaining Vulkars with Flurry
-Loot Brejik's corpse
+- Loot Brejik's corpse
-Talk to Bastila
+- Talk to Bastila
   - This takes you back to the apartment hideout

-[section=Taris 2]

-**Upper City:**
+## Taris 2

+### Upper City

 Carth/Bastila talk to you: 1,1,1,1 | 2
 } Add Bastila when exiting the apartment
 Twi'lek accosts you